M66B/FairEmail/FAQ.md

 Alternatively, you can accept the fingerprint of invalid server certificates like this:

-1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc)
+1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc.)
 1. Go to the setup screen via the navigation menu (swipe from the left side inwards)
 1. Tap Manual setup, tap Accounts/Identities and tap the faulty account and identity
 1. Check/save the account and identity